alephnaughtpix/deadjournal/_posts/2020/01/2020-01-27-nun-splosion.md

 ![]({{"/assets/img/cardiff_exequator/sister_krisko.jpg"|relative_url}})

-We went, as is Brother Huw's wont, down to the Exequator venue, in the bus.
+We went, as is Brother Huw's wont, down to the Exequator venue in the bus.
 (I've done this before with Huw and co when I was down at Cardiff Pride last year.)
 There's a bus into the centre just outside Huw's house, and not much walking after that.
 We don't usually get any bother going down in the bus, and walking down the Cardiff centre streets.
 If we get any reaction, it's more along the lines of *"Oh my goodness, you look **amazing**!"*.

 ![]({{"/assets/img/cardiff_exequator/marys.jpg"|relative_url}})